ionic-team/ionic-site/content/docs/cli/index.md

 ## Troubleshooting

-If you're having trouble with the CLI, you can try the following:
+If you're having trouble with the Ionic CLI, you can try the following:

 * Make sure you're on the latest version of the CLI.
 Update with `npm update -g ionic`.
 * Try running commands with the `--verbose` flag, which will print `DEBUG` messages.